-IAI: None The Advanced Powerplants course is a theoretical and practical approach to servicing, repair, overhaul, and operation of reciprocating and turbine engines with stress on developing troubleshooting skills.
+The Advanced Powerplants course is a theoretical and practical approach to servicing, repair, overhaul, and operation of reciprocating and turbine engines with stress on developing troubleshooting skills.
 Theory and operation of induction, cooling, and exhaust systems for reciprocating and turbine engines will be covered.
 Removal and installation of engines and components and control rigging will be practiced.
+Prerequisite: AVM 162 or consent of instructor.
+Credit: 6 semester hours Lab: 5

-AVM 165 - Engine Electrical Systems IAI: None
+AVM 165 -Engine Electrical Systems IAI: None